arxinc/arx-rtos/arxos/arch/arm/arm64/a53/README.md

 Initial support will focus on:

-* Generic ARM Cortex-M class emulation using QEMU
+* Generic ARM Cortex-A class emulation using QEMU
 * Configurations aligned with Cortex-A53 architecture